What are assets and liabilities in lease accounting under ASC 842?

 - Efficient Lease Management: Recognizing assets and liabilities helps companies efficiently manage their lease agreements, monitor lease-related costs, and plan for future obligations.

-Understanding assets and liabilities in the context of lease accounting is crucial for accurate and transparent financial reporting.
+Accurate recognition of lease assets and liabilities under ASC 842 and IFRS 16 is the foundation of compliant lease accounting, giving stakeholders a true picture of the company's financial position and enabling informed decisions about the lease portfolio.
 Assets in lease accounting represent the right to use leased items or properties, classified based on various factors such as convertibility, physical existence, and usage.
 Liabilities, on the other hand, represent the financial obligations arising from lease agreements.

 By recognizing both assets and liabilities, companies can provide a more accurate representation of their financial position, comply with lease accounting standards, and make informed decisions regarding lease agreements.